 Floor sitting for those who need to work at a desk for a prolonged period of time should be aware that it is not a panacea for prolonged sedentary behavior.
 Despite its superior alternative to only sitting in a chair, numbness, joint pain, and other trade-offs can still occur during prolonged sessions.
 So, is there a better way?

 The answer is that a variety of postures throughout your working day is the best of all worlds.
 Utilizing a variety of postures while engaged in activity that is typically confined to sitting in a chair can offset potential health problems.
 By having the ability to sit on the floor, squat, rest in a chair, and stand, people are able to adjust throughout their work day.
 Changing postures relieves overworked or constricted areas, providing relief without developing chronic pain.

 The Uppeal Desk is the perfect desk to achieve these goals.
-Raising from 17 inches to 52 inches, the Uppeal Desk is able to adjust at the touch of a button to 4 customizable presets - perfect for those that enjoy performance and versatility.
-Made in the USA, the Uppeal Desk’s design promotes excellent posture throughout your day to live healthily and maintain a positive well-being.
+Raising from 15.7 inches to 47.7 inches, the Uppeal Desk is able to adjust at the touch of a button to 4 customizable presets - perfect for those that enjoy performance and versatility.
+Designed and assembled in the USA, the Uppeal Desk’s design promotes excellent posture throughout your day to live healthily and maintain a positive well-being.
 See why the Uppeal Desk is revolutionizing what it means to work optimally today.